Share by Email

 One Response to “My Brother’s Keeper Initiative Helping to Ensure Access to Advanced High School Classes”

-1. SERENITY RETREAT CENTER SERENITY RETREAT CENTER Says:
+1. SERENITY RETREAT CENTER Says:

 I find this article to be very interesting that the Study by National Center for Education Statistics finding that a rigorous high school curriculum, which included at least one advanced course or exam taken, “was strongly related to their persistence in post-secondary education.”